EstDavid/pet-care-app/README.md

 ## Tech stack

-CADO is has been written fully in Typescipt, and is powered by the following technologies:
+CADO is has been written entirely in TypeScript, and is powered by the following technologies:

 - ### Frontend